The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Data and Estimation

-More specifically, because of the structure of the application, there are three observations.
+More specifically, because of the application structure, there are a few observations.
 (1) Because the entries of $\bm x$ are binary $\left\{0,1\right\}$, the split position of decision trees is always $0.5$.
 Therefore, along a branch of a decision tree, there can be at most one split on a particular product, and the depth of a decision tree is at most $N$.
-(2) The output random forest is not necessarily a BCF.
-In particular, the probability of class $i$, or the choice probability of product $i$ given assortment $\bm x$, may be positive even when $\bm x(i)=0$, i.e., product $i$ is not included in the assortment.
-To fix the issue, we adjust the probability of class $i$ by conditioning on the trees that output reasonable class labels:

-(3) When returning the class label of a leaf node in a decision tree, we use a randomly chosen tree instead of taking a majority vote (Step~\ref{step:random-label} in Algorithm~\ref{alg:rf}).
-While not being a typical choice, it seems crucial in deriving our consistency result (Theorem~\ref{thm:consistency}), because a majority vote would favor the choice of product that most consumers make and ignore less attractive products.
+(2) The output random forest is not necessarily a DCM. {\revise \Copy{rev:normalization}{In particular, the probability of class $i$, or the choice probability of product $i$ given assortment $\bm x$, may be positive even when $\bm x(i)=0$, i.e., product $i$ is not included in the assortment.
+To fix the issue, we adjust the probability of class $i$ by conditioning on the trees that output reasonable class labels: $\sum_{b=1}^B\frac{1}{\sum_{j:\bm x(j)=1} \sum_{b=1}^B \I{t_b(\bm x)=j}}\I{t_b(\bm x)=i, \bm x(i)=1}.$}} (3) We slightly modify the generic algorithm.
+In particular, when returning the class label of a leaf node in a decision tree, we use a randomly chosen observation instead of taking a majority vote (Step~\ref{step:random-label} in Algorithm~\ref{alg:rf}).
+While not a typical choice, it is crucial in deriving our consistency result (Theorem~\ref{thm:consistency}).
+In practice, such adjustments are minimal and hardly change the predictive accuracy.
+In the experiments, we fix $l=50$ for the terminal leaf regardless of the sample size.
+It implies that the trees in the random forest are deep for large datasets.
+This is a feature of random forests that average out the high variance and reap the benefit of low bias of individual deep trees.